Thinking of becoming a beekeeper?

 Meet the Bees

-Email our Education Officer to register your interest in our next course.
+Email our Education Officer to register your interest in our next course, please note that we will not be accepting new registrations before November 2022.

 Introduction to Bees & Beekeeping